k-privateai/k-privateai.github.io/_posts/2025-02-03-PST - K-PAI forum announcement - 04.markdown

 # Panel Discussion: Next Frontiers in Computing
 - Time: 6:30 PM - 7:45 PM
 - Panelists
     - <a href="https://www.linkedin.com/in/jayeum/">Hyangja Yang</a> - Former Member of the National Assembly (MNA) and Legislator
     - <a href="https://www.linkedin.com/in/hoshikk/">Hoshik Kim</a> - Senior VP and Fellow, Memory Systems Research @ SK hynix
     - <a href="https://www.linkedin.com/in/jung-ho-ahn-9876748/">Jung Ho Ahn</a> - Professor, EE @ SNU

 Join our distinguished panel of experts as they explore crucial topics shaping the future of computing:

-- Software's role in hardware evolution &amp; the convergence of Generative AI, Agentic AI, and Physical AI
+- Software's role in hardware evolution & the convergence of Generative AI, Agentic AI, and Physical AI
 - Defining and measuring high-quality data
-- Next-generation HBM innovations &amp; the future of encrypted computing
+- Next-generation HBM innovations & the future of encrypted computing
-- Global semiconductor landscape: From CHIPS Act to K-Semiconductor legislation - geopolitical dynamics and national competitiveness
+- Global semiconductor landscape: From CHIPS Act to K-Semiconductor legislation — geopolitical dynamics and national competitiveness

 # Conclusion and Future Forum Preview
 - Time: 7:45 PM - 8:00 PM